neilyoung/t265pose/README.md

 curl localhost:6000/api/v1/marker/:name -X PUT
 ```

 Sets the marker with the specified name `:name` to the current map.
 The marker has to be defined beforehand in the array `geo_refs` of the start configuration.
+For the use of this API please refer to section [Geo referencing](#geo_referencing).

 ### Delete a marker (`DELETE_MARKER`)